ABC Organic Gardener Magazine latest issue magazine cover.

 The neighbours

 Urban beekeeping is legal but care must be taken not to provoke your neighbours.
-Even a small garden can have a beehive, as the bees will ‘jump the fence’ and source pollen from well beyond your garden’s boundaries.
-However, you need to think about your bees’ flight path and place the hive in a spot that will not get you into trouble.
+Even a small garden can have a beehive, as the bees will ‘jump the fence’ and source pollen from well beyond your boundaries.
+However, think about your bees’ flight path and place the hive in a spot that will not get you into trouble.
 For instance, you don’t want them heading out across a neighbour’s driveway.
 Bees establish flight paths as they leave and return to the hive, so you can help direct them away from problem areas.
 Siting the hive near a fence, shed or tall perennial plant will help direct them up and away.

 Life inside the hive

-The beehive is a series of vertically stacked boxes, called supers; it’s a bit like a skyscraper for bees, with approx 60,000 residents.
-The first box from the ground is the entrance to the hive and the brood chamber where the queen lays the majority of her eggs – around 2000 a day.
+The first box from the ground is the entrance to the hive.
+This is also the brood chamber where the queen lays the majority of her eggs, around 2000 a day.
 The larvae of these take 21 days to form into workers (female) or 24 days for drones (male).
 The larvae can be seen as tiny white grains of rice that slowly grow in size as they feed off nectar at the base of the cell.
-Nine days after egg laying, the surrounding worker bees cap the cell with a beige material different from other cell cappings.
-When development is complete the adult bee chews its way out of the cell and emerges.
-Within minutes it becomes a part of the seething mass all bent on one grand mission – to make honey.

 The next super is the food chamber.
 The bees are busy for a reason – they need to store enough honey to get them through their inactive winter period when the bees form a huddle around their queen in the centre of the hive and feed off their stores.
 Any surplus honey in the supers above is for the beekeeper.